nedamhs/spatio-temporal-rainfall-modeling/README.md

 Learning is performed with the **Baum Welch algorithm**, a specific instance of **Expectation Maximization**:

-**E step**: computes the posterior distribution over latent states for each day using forward backward algorithm.
+**E-step**: computes the posterior distribution over latent states for each day using forward backward algorithm.

-**M step**: maximizes the expected log likelihood by updating the transition probabilities and relearning a separate Chow Liu tree for each state using data weighted by the state posteriors, allowing each tree structure to adapt as the latent assignments evolve.
+**M-step**: maximizes the expected log likelihood by updating the transition probabilities and relearning a separate Chow Liu tree for each state using data weighted by the state posteriors, allowing each tree structure to adapt as the latent assignments evolve.

 For more details, see [Report.pdf](Report.pdf).